Are your appliances ready for the holidays? Make sure your fridge, oven, and dishwasher are at peak performances level before guests arrive.

 1. Clean out your refrigerator.

-Before doing your Thanksgiving dinner shopping, make room for all of the extra food you’ll need to store prior to the meal, and for leftovers after it.
-Rule of thumb: Anything you can’t identify or any condiment not purchased in this millennium can go into the trash.
+Before doing your holiday grocery shopping, make room for all of the extra food you’re going to prepare, and the leftovers.
+Rule of thumb: Anything you can’t identify or any condiment that’s more than a year old into the trash.

 2. Set your freezer to party mode.